 You may have heard that the Local Government Pension Scheme (LGPS) is going to change for some people as a result of The Court of Appeal ruling known as, The McCloud judgement.
 The ruling, made on 20 December 2018, found that when public service pension schemes changed in 2014 and 2015, they had discriminated on the grounds of age, by only providing protection for older members.

-The Government made a statement to the treasury on 15 July 2019, announcing that, as a result of the McCloud judgment, it would ‘take steps to remove the discrimination.’
-Although the original ruling only directly involved two schemes, the Government has confirmed it will be applied to all public service pension schemes.
+The government made a statement to the treasury on 15 July 2019, announcing that, as a result of the McCloud judgment, it would ‘take steps to remove the discrimination.’
+Although the original ruling only directly involved two schemes, the government has confirmed it will be applied to all public service pension schemes.
 These protections in the LGPS will need to be revised.
 As a result, if you’re affected by the changes, how much pension you get may change.

-We understand that you may be wondering if these changes will apply to you, and if so, how they will impact on your pension.
+You may be wondering if these changes will apply to you, and if so, how they will impact on your pension.

 Will the change apply to me?